 An amortization schedule is a document that outlines how much of each scheduled payment is distributed between principal interest.

 Avoid only paying interest at the beginning of the loan by making extra payments.

 And be sure to specifically request that the additional amount is applied to your loan principal.

 Variable Interest Rates

 Variable rates can also affect your repayment plan.

 Depending on your loan, your interest rate, and consequently your monthly payments, could change based on how market rates perform.

-This typically occurs on a monthly or quarterly basis.
+This sometimes occurs on a monthly or quarterly basis.

-Your lender chooses a base rate, such as the prime rate or LIBOR, then adds a fixed percentage to determine your interest rate.
+Your lender may choose a base rate, such as the prime rate or LIBOR, then add a fixed percentage to determine your interest rate.

 So if the prime rate is at 3.5% and your lenders adds 2% as your variable rate, then your interest rate for that payment would be 5.5%.